Tips on Taking Your HIV Medicine as Prescribed

 HIV treatment involves taking highly effective medicines called antiretroviral therapy (ART) that work to control the amount of HIV virus in your blood (viral load).
 ART is recommended for everyone with HIV, and people with HIV should start ART as soon as possible after diagnosis, even on that same day.

 People on ART take a combination of HIV medicines called an HIV treatment regimen.
-A person’s initial treatment regimen generally includes three HIV medicines from at least two different drug classes that must be taken every day.
-Many people with HIV take two or more different HIV medicines combined in one pill.
-There are many options of these combination medicines available.
-Long-acting injections of HIV medicine, given every two months, are also available if your health care provider determines that you meet certain requirements.
+A person’s initial treatment regimen generally includes two or three HIV medicines from at least two different drug classes that must be taken as prescribed.
+The regimen may come combined as a single pill (sometimes called a single tablet regimen) or taken as two or more pills.
+Long-acting injections of HIV medicine are also available if your health care provider determines that you meet certain requirements.

-Here are some tips that may help you take every dose of your HIV medicine in pill form, every day:
+Here are some tips that may help you take every dose of your HIV medicine in pill form, as prescribed:

 • Follow your treatment plan exactly as your health care provider has prescribed.
 Depending on your treatment regimen, your provider will tell you whether your HIV medicine should be taken at specific times of the day, with or without certain kinds of food.
 If you have questions about when and how to take your HIV medicine, talk to your provider or pharmacist.